The following, originally written 2019-07-24, was updated on 2020-04-20 to reflect more recent security requirements.

 I’m not going to cover setting up public/private keys for Windows/putty here (that’s ok because it’s covered in detail many other places).
 However, if you’re using cygwin on Windows, this process would pretty much still work (the only difference is that the binaries end in “.exe” where they don’t on Linux).

-The first thing we are going to do is hop onto System A. We will open a terminal and create our ssh key.
+The first thing we are going to do is hop onto System A (this might be your desktop, for example).
+We will open a terminal and create our ssh key.

 Note: Before you do this, understand that if you already have a public/private ssh key pair created, this command will overwrite them.
 So if you have some that you don’t want to lose, back up ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.